 It wasn’t apparent from the start but it might remind some of the Col de Laffrey in the French Alps.
 This climb near Grenoble is on a main road and an infamous accident blackspot because of a steep gradient and its long, straight pitch; apparently it was long used by a truck company to test its brakes.
 Let the imagination rip for a moment and imagine if an asteroid landed close to the Laffrey and the area was blow-torched dry of vegetation, stripping back the landscape to the rock while the tarmac road and street furniture – oddly it has street lights – survive the inferno.
 Alternatively maybe we colonise Mars one day and begin to build roads.
 That would be easier given the reduced gravity for these slopes.
 The mind wanders during such a climb but thirst is bound to bring you back to more immediate matters.
-Indeed it’s all so dry, the “green” name seems inappropriate compared to the lush Alpine pastures but there is water around – the start town if Bizkat has lush date palms fed by trickling falaj streams, the nearby town of Nizwa has a large ford to ride across and they grow crops in these mountains that can’t be cultivated elsewhere.
+Indeed it’s all so dry, the “green” name seems inappropriate compared to the lush Alpine pastures.
+There is water around – the start town if Bizkat has lush date palms fed by trickling falaj streams, the nearby town of Nizwa has a large ford to ride across and they grow crops in these mountains that can’t be cultivated elsewhere.

 Most other climbs in this series have been scaled several times or if not, similar climbs have been done at different times of the year.
 But this has been done only once, in February and it’s hard to imagine in the blaze of the summer heat.